Many marketing experts like to work on SEO and PPC in separate silos.

 Both SEO and PPC teams must conduct keyword research to identify their target audience’s behavior and use that data to predict traffic growth to drive conversions.
 The Search Console keyword research used by SEO experts can come in handy for both paid ad and organic search campaigns.

 Some key stats that can prove beneficial for both teams include search volume, clicks per search, and keyword difficulty, in helping craft content relevant to the target audiences.
-Additionally, suppose the content is offered through a mix of organic search and paid ads.
+Additionally, suppose the content is offered through a mix of organic search and paid ad’s.
 In that case, it can fill the required niche without spending additional time and money on new content.

 Our CMO, Samuel Edwards, gave the following presentation at a pre-pandemic event, discussing how to use your paid search can influence your organic keyword strategy.

-For organic search campaigns, consider selecting SEO keywords outside the range of Google Ads.
+For organic search campaigns, consider selecting SEO keywords outside the range of search engine/Google Ads.
 SEO experts should pick those search terms organically that their competitors are spending money on or have abandoned already.
 By focusing on these trending keywords, you can capture audiences’ interest in SEO and PPC while concentrating on the most desired keywords.
-This will help you reduce the advertising budget and optimize it for better PPC and SEO campaigns.
+This will help you reduce the digital advertising budget and optimize it for better PPC and SEO campaigns.

 Ideally, landing pages should be the preferred content for paid ad campaigns, and the goal should be to bring audiences to landing pages instead of driving traffic towards your website.
 This helps cut out the clutter, provide a clear direction to newcomers, and help drive quality conversions for your page.